manan-luthra/manan-luthra.github.io/tess.md

 2. Mass and Inertia Properties

 This was a collaborative effort amongst the team members.
-We took the computed mass and inertia values, and modify our dynamics code to reach optimization.
+We took the computed mass and inertia values, and modified our dynamics code to reach optimization.
 We considered experimenting on a single leg rather than the complete system and modified the values to obtain the results.

 3. Setup and Analysis of Damping setup using Tracker Physics software